yuvalmGS/gigaspaces-wiki-jekyll/xap100net/installation-overview.markdown

 {%note%}
 The latest version of XAP can be downloded [here](http://www.gigaspaces.com/xap-download).
-For a list of supported platforms please consult [the realease notes](/release_notes)
+For a list of supported platforms please consult [the release notes](/release_notes)
 {%endnote%}